Natural Multicontact Walking for Robotic Assistive Devices via Musculoskeletal Models and Hybrid Zero Dynamics: Gait Generation with the Integrated Framework

-\newsec{Optimization setup} To evaluate our hypothesis that enforcing feasible muscle dynamics would naturally lead to more anthropomorphic behavior, we compare four different gaits generated using FROST \cite{hereid2017frost}, for the following variants of the optimization problem:
+\newsubsec{Optimization setup} To evaluate our hypothesis that enforcing muscle model constraints would naturally lead to more anthropomorphic behavior, we synthesized two variants of the optimization problem for comparison: 1) with muscles, which includes constraints C1-C12; and 2) without muscles, which only includes constraints C1-C4.
+In both variants, the optimization problem is constructed using FROST \cite{hereid2017frost}.

-The first two variants compare the framework with and without the inclusion of the muscle models.
-The final two variants feature modified constraints (C1-C4) in an attempt to achieve the \textit{best} behavior possible as an \textit{expert-tuned} baseline for the \textit{untuned} framework.

-These expert-tuned modifications include restricted joint limits based on motion capture data of healthy subject walking from \cite{camargo2021comprehensive}, as well as restricted torso movement and joint velocities.
-A number of foot clearance constraints were also added to force the swing leg to achieve a desired swing motion.
-After initial tuning with the optimization parameters, we further shrank HZD-related decision variable constraints (C3) based on preliminary experimental results.

-\newsec{Comparison of generated gaits} We evaluate the performance of our framework in the following two aspects: 1) convergence and associated computation speed, and 2) whether the resulting behavior is anthropomorphic.

-\newsubsec{Convergence and computation speed} Without any tuning, the nominal HZD optimization problem did not converge, even after running it for 10,000 iterations ($\sim$10 hours).
-However, by including the muscle models, the untuned framework was able to converge in approximately 30 minutes (Table. \ref{tab: runningtime}).
-For the tuned optimization problems, since the problem is sufficiently constrained after the modification of C1-C4, the optimization was able to converge in shorter amount of time both with and without the inclusion of muscle models.
-However, the inclusion of the muscle model comparatively reduced the computation time by approximately $30\%$, despite adding more decision variables and constraints.
-We speculate that the muscle model narrows the feasible search space, preventing the solver from aimlessly exploring the high-dimensional search space.

-\newsubsec{Anthropomorphic behavior} As shown by the simulated gait tiles in Fig. \ref{fig:simgaits}a-b, the inclusion of muscle models significantly shapes the generated untuned gait to be different from the nominal version (untuned without muscle).
-We also notice that the joint trajectories of the untuned gait with muscle models are very similar to normal human joint trajectories (obtained via motion capture (MoCap) in \cite{camargo2021comprehensive}), as shown in Fig. \ref{fig:simjointgaits}.
-This is striking considering that this behavior is achieved without extensive hand-tuning, which confirmed our assumption that enforcing muscle dynamics did guide the optimization towards generating more nature behavior.

-The two tuned gaits yielded nearly identical behavior, reflected by the gait tiles in Fig. \ref{fig:simgaits}c-d, and the joint trajectories in Fig. \ref{fig:simjointgaits}a.
-This is likely because the tuned optimization problem has a small set of feasible solutions.
-More surprisingly, the behavior of the converged untuned gait is similar to that of the tuned gaits.
-This highlights the advantage of including muscle models in the gait generation process, as it obviates months of expert tuning.
-These results preliminarily indicate that our framework is successful at generating stable and natural locomotion.
+We evaluated the naturalness of the gaits generated by the two variants via a custom metric defined as:

+where $q_h^{(i)}$ denotes the angles of the $i^{th}$ joint of the human coordinates and $\hat{q}_{h}^{(i)}$ the corresponding joint angles recorded by MoCap.
+Specifically, the MoCap data used here are from \cite{camargo2021comprehensive} and matched to subjects by height and weight.